 I do not want to live in a country where everyone is armed to the teeth.
 You know, you have to decide what kind of a world you want to live in and then work towards that goal, no matter how difficult.

 I was devastated and angry when John Lennon was shot to death in New York in 1980 outside his apartment building by a very disturbed man (it is almost always a man, isn’t it?).
 I mean, who the hell would kill a musician?
 I will never get over it.
 On that day (and many times since), I decided “enough is enough”.
 Gun ownership should be a privilege that has to be earned, not a right.
 And weapons of war do not belong in the hands of private citizens—ever.
 If that involves repealing the Second Amendment to the United States Constitution, then so be it.
 But “we the people” never get a chance to vote on gun issues, do we?

 If gun owners in this country can’t support much stricter and sensible gun laws, then maybe we should peacefully go our separate ways.
 Gun lovers can have their country (a dystopia, really), and the rest of us can live somewhere else.
 I would support a civil separation, but never a civil war.
-(Besides, we know what side has most of the guns.)
+(Besides, we know which side has most of the guns.)